Maui Vacation Guide

-Whether you're looking for a romantic stroll for two, a family-friendly day in the sun, or the ideal snorkeling location, Maui has the spot for you.
+Whether you're looking for a romantic stroll for two, a family-friendly day in the sun, or the ideal snorkeling location, the 'Valley Isle' has the spot for you.

 Snorkeling, swimming, and other water activities are always popular at Maui's top beaches.
-Check out our Maui Beach Guide for more information about all of Maui's top beaches.
+Check out our Maui Beach Guide for more information about all of the island's top beaches.

 Best Things to See on Maui

-The island of Maui has some of the most diverse scenery and attractions in the world.
+The island has some of the most diverse scenery and attractions in the world.
 Our Maui Things to See Guide will help you identify which attractions to visit and which to skip.

 It's also home to the most scenic road in all of Hawaii- the Hana Highway.
 Beyond Hana, there is the gorgeous Oheo Gulch (also known as the 7 Sacred Pools).

 Upcountry, Haleakala awaits you as one of the largest dormant volcanoes in the world.
-In West Maui, there is the mysterious Iao Valley nestled among the rugged West Maui Mountains.
+In the western & central region, there is the mysterious Iao Valley nestled among the rugged West Maui Mountains.

 Best Hikes on Maui

-Maui hiking is a popular activity when visiting the island of Maui.
+Maui hiking is a popular activity when visiting the island.

-In fact hiking on Maui is a great family activity plus an excellent way to spend the day regardless of whether you're hiking with a group or by yourself.
+In fact hiking on the island is a great family activity plus an excellent way to spend the day regardless of whether you're hiking with a group or by yourself.

-Maui has some absolutely fantastic trails - hikers surely won't be disappointed.
-In our Maui Hiking Guide, we'll cover some of the best hikes you can find on Maui.
+The 'Valley Isle' has some absolutely fantastic trails - hikers surely won't be disappointed.
+In our Maui Hiking Guide, we'll cover some of the best hikes you can find on the island.